About the A47

-The A47 is the main east west connection in northern East Anglia.
-It links Great Yarmouth in the east with Norwich, King’s Lynn and Peterborough to the A1.
+The A47 is the main east west connection in East Anglia, it links Great Yarmouth in the east with Norwich, King’s Lynn and Peterborough to the A1 in the west.
 The A1 provides onward connections to the Midlands and north of England.
-At Yarmouth and Norwich connections to Europe and beyond are available via the port and airport.
-At Great Yarmouth the trunk road continues south, as the A12, to Lowestoft.
-This route passes through the highway authority areas of Peterborough, Cambridgeshire, Norfolk and Suffolk; and the planning authority areas of Fenland, King’s Lynn and West Norfolk, Breckland, Broadland, South Norfolk, Great Yarmouth and Waveney.
+At Great Yarmouth the trunk road continues south, as the A12, to Lowestoft, although this will be renumbered as the A47 in early 2017.
+The A47 passes through the highway authority areas of Peterborough, Cambridgeshire, Norfolk and Suffolk; and the planning authority areas of Fenland, King’s Lynn and West Norfolk, Breckland, Broadland, South Norfolk, Great Yarmouth and Waveney.

-King’s Lynn is a key sub-regional centre; unlike Great Yarmouth, which is relatively close to Norwich, King’s Lynn tends to operate as a discrete centre in its own right, providing services to a very large catchment of people and businesses.
+- King’s Lynn is a key sub-regional centre, with a population of around 50,000, operating as a discrete centre in its own right, providing services to a very large catchment of people and businesses.

-Wisbech is sited on the border of Norfolk and Cambridgeshire.
-It is a historic market town and with a population of around 20,500 is the largest settlement in Fenland.
+- Wisbech is on the border of Norfolk and Cambridgeshire.
+It is a historic market town and with a population of around 31,000 and it is the largest settlement in Fenland.
 It is an important destination for comparison retail and services for the surrounding rural communities.
 Key sources of employment include food processing industries and manufacturing, logistics and storage.

-Peterborough has a population of 183,600 and is the urban centre of a much wider economic geography.
+- Peterborough has a population of approximately 200,000, and is found within 40 miles of Cambridge.
 The city’s location means its economy is well-placed to benefit from significant links to other major conurbations.